kasshernandez/kasshernandez.github.io/index.markdown

 ![Image]({{ site.baseurl }}/images/headshot.jpg){:width="75%"}
 {: refdef}

 Thanks for stopping by!
 I am a Ph.D.
-Candidate in [Economics at UC Berkeley](https://www.econ.berkeley.edu/), interested in labor economics and public finance.
-My work centers the experiences of low-wage workers and immigrants.
+Candidate in [Economics at UC Berkeley](https://www.econ.berkeley.edu/).
+Trained in labor economics and public finance, I study how public policy exacerbates or mitigates inequality, particularly for low-wage workers and immigrants.
 Feel free to learn more [about me](\about\) and my [research](\research\).

 [Here is my CV.](cv_hernandez.pdf)